Free Use

 - as a continuous, life-spanning arrangement rather than a one-off scene, it is often discussed as a component of total power exchange and Master/slave dynamics, in which standing authority is negotiated up front.

-Commentators in the kink community stress that free use is structural rather than scene-based, it reshapes how a relationship operates day to day rather than staging a single event, and that the safeword is the mechanism by which "advance consent" remains ongoing consent.
+Commentators in the kink community stress that free use is structural rather than scene-based, that it reshapes how a relationship operates day to day rather than staging a single event, and that the safeword is the mechanism by which "advance consent" remains ongoing consent.
 Its rise tracks the broader growth of negotiated power-exchange culture and that culture's increasing emphasis on framing edgy fantasies inside robust consent structures.

 In practice